What is Titanium Damascus?

 Grade 5 titanium is a titanium alloy containing 6% aluminum and 4% Vanadium.
 It's the same material we make our Cx-Ti razors from.
 This alloy is much stronger than pure titanium (Grade 2) but is still light and corrosive resistant.
 It often goes by the name 6AL 4V.

 In 2005 a patent was granted to a number of US blacksmiths out of Washington state who developed a process for creating a type of Titanium Damascus called “Timascus”, the name is a registered trademark of theirs.
 In their process, they create a “can” (or metal box) with alternating layers of different grades of titanium.
-They then fill the can with inert gas and “forge-weld” the material to fuse the different grades together.
+They then fill the can with inert gas and “forge-weld”(stamp at high temperature) the material to fuse the different grades together.
 This technique is public as a patent was issued to them.
-We have noticed a lot of knock of material for Timascus coming out of China and Eastern Europe.
-Other makers of Titanium Damascus have chosen to keep their recipe a trade secret.
-MakuTi or TiMoku is another name for Titanium Damascus that was developed in Missouri USA using a different process to Timascus...a guarded trade secret.
-We worked with Vegas Forge out of Las Vegas to make our Titanium Damascus...they call their material Damtanium.
-Also a trade secret...
+We have noticed a lot of knock off material for Timascus coming out of China and Eastern Europe who incorrectly also call it Timascus.

-Machining this material can be very difficult as the different hardness of the 2 grades of Titanium can be very hard on the tooling causing them to wear out easily and break.
+Machining this material can be very difficult as the different hardness of the 2 grades of Titanium can be very wearing on the tooling, causing them to wear out easily and break.
 To bring out the colors we finish the razor to a high polish finish and then apply a heat patina using a flame to apply the titanium oxide.
 The finish will wear off over time but can be reapplied or left to wear to show its age...